 Think we can’t do it?
 I beg to disagree.
 Let’s assume we’re getting an EDC bag for 20 bucks and leave the rest of the budget for no less than 15 survival items.
 Here’s my breakdown of these items…

-Recommendation #3: A purse.
-Ladies, I’m not going to tell you which purse to get, you know that better than me.
-You probably have several already.
+Choice #2: A purse.
+Ladies, you probably have several already.
 I’m sure that if you’re not looking for anything fancy, if you watch out for sales and if you use coupons that you can get a good one for under 20 bucks.